-Spinner dolphins are encountered quite frequently during the dolphin watching in Sri Lanka.
-These dolphins are the entertainers of the ocean and have long, slender snouts and grow up to 2 meters.
-They are most commonly known for their acrobatic skills and their famous spins through the air as they leap out of the water.
+Spinner dolphins are encountered quite frequently during dolphin watching in Sri Lanka.
+These dolphins are the entertainers of the ocean and have long, slender snouts, growing up to 2 meters.
+They are most commonly known for their acrobatic skills and famous spins through the air as they leap out of the water.
 Their performance of beautifully synchronized somersaults and flips is truly a sight to behold.
 These dolphins are extremely sociable and have been known to travel in very large pods that number as many as a thousand dolphins.
-Super pods have known to have as many as 2000 dolphins.
-On extremely clear days, the spinner dolphins can even be spotted from the shore.
+Super pods have been known to have as many as 2,000 dolphins.
+On extremely clear days, spinner dolphins can even be spotted from the shore.

 Apart from the spinner dolphin, the humpback and bottlenose types also inhabit the coast of Kalpitiya.
-The humpback species has a noticeable hump on its back and is often seen close to the shore while the bottlenose dolphin is known for its unmistakable snout.
-The bottle-nose is also highly intelligent, and uses high-pitches squeaks to communicate.
+The humpback species has a noticeable hump on its back and is often seen close to the shore, while the bottlenose dolphin is known for its unmistakable snout.
+The bottlenose is also highly intelligent and uses high-pitched squeaks to communicate.

-Risso's dolphins can also be spotted in these waters and are noted for their characteristically square heads and their long dorsal fins.
-While being able to grow up to 4 metres, these dolphins often have scars on their bodies from their playful fighting.
+Risso's dolphins can also be spotted in these waters and are noted for their characteristically square heads and long dorsal fins.
+While being able to grow up to 4 meters, these dolphins often have scars on their bodies from their playful fighting.

-kalpitiya is firmly fixed on the map to see dolphin for dolphin watching, because of its location and close proximity to international airport.
-Pods of over 1000 dolphin live just offshore all throughout the year, but its possible see dolphins during December to April when the sea is lot calmer and the small fising boats to travel.
+Kalpitiya is firmly fixed on the map for dolphin watching because of its location and close proximity to the international airport.
+Pods of over 1000 dolphins live just offshore throughout the year, but it's possible to see dolphins during December to April when the sea is a lot calmer and small fishing boats can travel.

-» You would be met at 7.30 a.m. at our centre and be ushered to the boat.
-After a briefing, we depart to the sea.
+» ou will be met at 7:30 a.m. at our center and then be ushered to the boat.
+After a briefing, we will depart to the sea.

-» Kalpitiya is a relatively new destination in Sri Lanka gaining prominence as late as 2005 when large pods of Spinner dolphins were spotted off its coast.
-They were mainly seen in a belt that ran parallel to the Kalpitiya peninsula which was commonly known as the Dolphin Line.
-Kalpitiya is now one of the main attractions in Sri Lanka especially amongst tourists looking for water-based adventures.
+» Kalpitiya is a relatively new destination in Sri Lanka, gaining prominence as late as 2005 when large pods of Spinner dolphins were spotted off its coast.
+They were mainly seen in a belt that ran parallel to the Kalpitiya peninsula, which was commonly known as the Dolphin Line.
+Kalpitiya is now one of the main attractions in Sri Lanka, especially among tourists looking for water-based adventures.

-» The best time to go dolphin watching in Kalpitiya is from the period between November and March/April.
-Conditions are perfect during this time to catch a glimpse at a number of different sea mammals as the waters remain relatively calm.
-The calmer ocean also allows you to spot dolphins from further away as visibility improves.
+» The best time to go dolphin watching in Kalpitiya is from November to March/April.
+Conditions are perfect during this time to catch a glimpse of a number of different sea mammals, as the waters remain relatively calm.
+The calmer ocean also allows you to spot dolphins from further away, as visibility improves.

-One is to drive 10km North of resort then exit the lagoon, advantage with this is you can also snorkel at bar reef, keep in mind that Bar feef is bleached El nino effect, there are no reef but there are fishes in the area.
+One option is to drive 10km north of the resort, then exit the lagoon.
+The advantage of this is that you can also snorkel at Bar Reef.
+Keep in mind that Bar Reef has been bleached due to the El Niño effect, so there are no reefs, but there are fish in the area.

-Other is, we will transfer you to other side of the sandbank from there you will be picked up via boat to continue your tour.
+The other option is that we will transfer you to the other side of the sandbank, from where you will be picked up by boat to continue your tour.

-Government has recently implemented discriminatory fee of 10$ per foreign visitors.
+The government has recently implemented a discriminatory fee of $10 per foreign visitor.

 DEPARTURE TIME - Around 7:00 AM